alfa-project/alfa-framework/docs/guides/alfa_install.md

 petalinux-build -c ros-petalinux
 ```

-#### Updated the card image with the wic command and copy it to the SD card:
+#### Updated the card image with the wic command and copy it to the SD card

 ```sh
 petalinux-package --wic
 ```

 ```sh
 sudo dd if=images/linux/petalinux-sdimage.wic of=/dev/sda conv=fsync bs=8M
 ```

-### 9. Check the created embedded [ALFA extensions](https://github.com/alfa-project/alfa-extensions/) with the Xilinx Zynq UltraScale+ MPSoC ZCU104 platform.
+### 9. Check the created embedded [ALFA extensions](https://github.com/alfa-project/alfa-extensions/) with the Xilinx Zynq UltraScale+ MPSoC ZCU104 platform

 The default username is "alfa".
 Pick a password at your choice.

 ```sh
 [  OK  ] Finished Permit User Sessions.
 [  OK  ] Started Getty on tty1.